 According to Gartner, by 2022 public cloud services will be essential for 90% of data and analytics innovations, and by 2025, 75% of enterprises will shift from piloting to operationalizing AI, driving a 5X increase in streaming data and analytics infrastructures.
 As big data continues to grow at this pace, the cost of scaling cloud environments to support it also grows.
 Although the cloud providers offer ways to utilize cloud compute for less cost with spot and reserved instances, applying these pricing models effectively and reliably to get costs under control can take a huge effort that exceeds the capabilities and scope of big data teams.

-Spot designed Wave to address these challenges and give big data applications automated, scalable, and reliable cloud infrastructure.
-With Wave, data teams gain greater agility and flexibility for their big data applications and they can focus on data, not platforms.
-Built with the same core technologies that power Ocean, Spot’s serverless container engine, Wave takes on the infrastructure needs of big data.
+Spot designed Ocean for Apache Spark to address these challenges and give big data applications automated, scalable, and reliable cloud infrastructure.
+With Ocean for Apache Spark, data teams gain greater agility and flexibility for their big data applications and they can focus on data, not platforms.
+Built with the same core technologies that power Ocean, Spot’s serverless container engine, Ocean for Apache Spark takes on the infrastructure needs of big data.

 As the data community moves more towards microservices, Apache Spark, the go-to open source framework for big data, AI and ML applications, began to natively support Kubernetes.
 With Spark 2.3, users have a Kubernetes scheduler to deploy workloads and manage their clusters.
 The rising popularity of both Kubernetes and Spark motivated Spot to build a tool that would change how big data teams think about the infrastructure supporting these applications.